gradio-app/gradio/guides/09_other-tutorials/using-gradio-in-other-programming-languages.md

 The core `gradio` library is a Python library.
 But you can also use `gradio` to create UIs around programs written in other languages, thanks to Python's ability to interface with external processes.
 Using Python's `subprocess` module, you can call programs written in C++, Rust, or virtually any other language, allowing `gradio` to become a flexible UI layer for non-Python applications.

 In this post, we'll walk through how to integrate `gradio` with C++ and Rust, using Python's `subprocess` module to invoke code written in these languages.
-This setup enables you to benefit from `gradio`'s simplicity while leveraging the performance or system capabilities of other languages.

-We'll end with how to use Gradio with R, which is even easier, thanks to the [reticulate](https://rstudio.github.io/reticulate/) R package, which makes it possible to install and import Python modules in R.
+We'll also discuss how to use Gradio with R, which is even easier, thanks to the [reticulate](https://rstudio.github.io/reticulate/) R package, which makes it possible to install and import Python modules in R.

 ## Using Gradio with C++